HeardLibrary/digital-scholarship/computer/command-windows.md

 cd
 ```

 On the line below the command, you should see the path leading from the root directory to the current directory in which you are working.
-Because the shell isn't a graphical system, its easy to get disoriented about "where you are" and the `cd` command is a good way to re-locate yourself.
+Because the shell isn't a graphical system, you can get disoriented about "where you are" and the `cd` command is a way to re-locate yourself.
 The result of the `cd` command should show your unabbreviated path starting at the drive and root directory `C:\`.
+Since the system prompt generally includes the path, you are reminded where you are after each time a command is completed.

 Another useful command is the list directory command: